mcbridejc/acoustic-array-tools/README.md

 The `gui` directory contains a Rust GTK application which collects raw audio from UDP packets (sent by the Nucleo board, is the idea) and runs the same processing pipeline as the embedded application, displaying various charts and graphs of the data, including a waterfall diagram showing power vs azimuth over time and an image showing power on spatial grid (i.e. an acoustic camera).
 It's setup for six microphones, because that's what the NUCLEO based array has, but could readily be modified for more!

 The `websim` directory has a Rust and React project to run a simulation of an acoustic camera in the browser.
 The Rust is just a thin wrapper on the DSP library to compile it to a WASM interface, and the React app provides a UI for managing different microphone configurations, different acoustic source locations, etc, while displaying an image from the simulated array.
 It's intended for quickly experimenting with different acoustic array arrangements.
+There is a [live demo avialable here](https://jeffmcbride.net/acoustic-sim/).

 The `dsp` directory has the core signal processing code, shared by all three of the above targets.